No cash for hate, say mainstream crowdfunding firms

 Kickstarter, which vies with GoFundMe as the largest crowdfunding platform, said it also has a policy prohibiting hate speech or encouraging violence.
 It said its service focuses on creative projects and has not seen any campaigns related to Fields or the Charlottesville protest.

-Indiegogo, a smaller rival, said it has a similar policy prohibiting campaigns that promote threatening or abusive behavior.
+Indiegogo, a smaller rival, said it has a similar policy prohibiting campaigns that promote threatening or abusive behaviour.
 It said it is monitoring campaigns but has yet to see any funds supporting Fields.

 The block on mainstream crowdfunding is just the latest blow to far-right activists operating online.
 In the last 24 hours, neo-Nazi website the Daily Stormer had its domain registration revoked twice, by GoDaddy Inc and Alphabet Inc's Google, for violating terms of service.